shaunanoordin/starter-web-app/README.md

 ## Development Notes

-- This is a web app built on HTML5, JavaScript, and CSS.
+- This is a web app built on HTML5, JavaScript, and [Sass](https://sass-lang.com/)/CSS.
 - Developing the web app requires [Node](https://nodejs.org/) and NPM installed on your machine and a handy command line interface.
 (Bash, cmd.exe, etc)

 Project anatomy: